 75% of the world’s food crops depend on pollination, especially by bees.
 Today, over 50.000 bee-pollinated plant species are used for medicinal purposes alone.
 Moreover, as a city-based office, it is especially important to highlight, that bees find their diverse food sources in the city, due to its wide variety of plantings in gardens, cemeteries and parks.

-EVVA stands up for the remaining bees and sets a sustainable example with five colonies
+EVVA stands up for bees and sets a sustainable example with five colonies

 With a drive to become a sustainable voice in the market, EVVA Vienna decided to take in